The oldest public wildflower garden in the United States

 The floral array is a loose grouping of somewhat flat-topped branched clusters (Corymbs) branching from the top part of the stem.
 In a corymb the flower stalks are of different length so that the flower heads form a flat-topped cluster.
 Several long green bracts may appear among the flowers.

-The flowers are about one inch wide composed of two types of florets: 5 to 10+ white ray florets that are pistillate and fertile, surrounding a central disc of 12 to 19+ tubular, bisexual, fertile, yellow disc florets that turn reddish at maturity.
-The tubes of the florets are unusually long and the lobes of the disc floret corolla are erect to spreading during flowering.
+The composite flowers are about one inch wide composed of two types of florets: 5 to 10+ white ray florets that are pistillate and fertile, surrounding a central disc of 12 to 19+ tubular, bisexual, fertile, yellow disc florets that turn reddish at maturity.
+The tubes of the florets are unusually long and the five lobes of the disc floret corolla are erect to spreading during flowering instead of forming a flat circle.
 The five stamens surround the style tightly and both protrude from the corolla.
 The rays of the ray florets can also have a lilac tinge of color.
 They also seem to be pointing in various directions.
 The phyllaries that surround the outside of the flower head number 25 to 30 in 4 to 5 series, unequal in size, are rounded to pointed in shape and are whitish with dark green tips.
 The inner series can have a purplish tinge.
 Flower head stalks and the phyllaries usually do not have any glandular hair.

 Seeds are a brown dry cypsela, 2.6 to 3.8 mm long with 7 to 10 ribs and with a few fine reddish to cream colored bristles and hair for wind dispersion.
 Most Aster seeds normally need 30 to 60 days of cold stratification for germination.